Louksi/Research-Article-Synthesis/report.md

 Whereas 3-band and 4-band versions of TRIA only show slightly better results in the kick placement, and not so much improvement for the snare placement.
 Here, the authors conclude that in order to capture the rhytmic structure of an audio, splitting the spectrogram in two may be efficient enough, to get a synthetization really close to the rhythm audio prompted.

-// results timbre prompt

-// results audio quality
+Then the results of the timbre evaluation are demonstrating that TRIA's generations give a lower spectral correlation with the timbre prompt, and a higher correlation with the timbre prompt. whereas MelodyFlow's generations show a higher spectral correlation with the rhythm prompt, which attests for timbre leakage.
+The timbre evaluation highlights TRIA’s ability to recombine rhythm and timbre in a zero-shot manner.
+This is not available in text-guided models such as MelodyFlow.

 The authors finish by concluding that TRIA is outperforming MelodyFlow since TRIA's generations are more precise and close to the prompted rhythm and timbre, thanks to the inputs being given as audios, and the dualization of the spectrograms.
-These are TRIA's strongest advantages.
+These, combined with TRIA's zero-shot timbre specification, are TRIA's strongest advantages.

 ## Discussion

+// critique
+// parler de la section 7 ethics et tout

 ## State of the Art - after publication